-From 1979 to 1983, Tearte worked as a systems engineer at International Business Machines Corporation (IBM).
-Tearte was promoted to systems engineering manager in 1983, a position she held until 1996, when she moved to New York City to become IBM’s vice president of operations for the Northeast.
-In 1997, Tearte became vice president of sales for small and medium business for the Midwest region; and in 1998, she was named vice president of global channels for IBM.
-While working at IBM, Tearte formed IBM’s employee resource groups.
-Tearte left IBM in 2000 to found Crystal Stairs, Inc., a consulting and executive coaching service.
-In 2012, Tearte co-founded the Tearte Family Foundation, and served as chief operations officer of Tearte Associates, Inc. Tearte also authored books on business development, including Due North: Strengthen your Leadership Assets, released in 2002, and Encore Leadership: Transforming Time, Talent and Treasure into a Legacy That Matters, published in 2013.
+Tearte started her career at the International Business Machines Corporation (IBM) where she served in several roles including systems engineering manager and vice president of operations for the Northeast sales and distribution territory.
+She was promoted to vice president of sales for the Midwestern small and medium business territory before leading the Global Channels organization.
+During her tenure at IBM, she was a three-time recipient of the Golden Circle, IBM’s highest sales award, along with the U. S. Leadership Award.
+She led a task force on Women Customers that resulted in an international marketing and sales focus and testimony to the U. S. House of Representatives Small Business Committee’s Congressional Hearing on Women Business Owners.
+Tearte left IBM in 2000 to found Crystal Stairs, Inc., a consulting and executive coaching firm specializing in executive transitions and strategic facilitation.
+In 2012, Tearte co-founded the Tearte Family Foundation, and served as chief operations officer of Tearte Associates, Inc. Tearte also authored and published eighteen books including Due North!
+Strengthen Your Leadership Assets, released in 2002, and the series, Encore Leadership: Transforming Time, Talent and Treasure into a Legacy That Matters, in 2013.

 Jylla Moore Tearte was interviewed by The HistoryMakers on March 6, 2018.

 All That You Do, Do With Your Might.
 Things Done By Half Are Never Done Right.

 Business executive and consultant Jylla Moore Tearte (1954 - ) was a senior level employee of IBM for over twenty years.
 She was also the founder of Crystal Stairs, Incorporated and co-founder of the Tearte Family Foundation.